 - All for the least money, lowest risk, and fewest headaches.

 I’ve been on both sides of nearly every type of residential building and remodeling project – as owner, owner-builder, design-build contractor, and general contractor.
 I’ve also bought and sold undeveloped and developed land, and bought and sold over a dozen residential properties, most of which I remodeled while living there.
-Other building professionals I’ve worked with over the years will also bring their perspectives to the site, and we hope readers will too.
+Other building professionals I’ve worked with over the years also bring their perspectives to the site, and we hope readers will too.
 We welcome your comments and questions.

 Please note: BuildindAdvisor.com is a US-based website.
-While much of the information is relevant in other countries, information about building codes, government regulations, and building costs may not apply to your location.
+While much of the information is relevant in other countries, information about building codes, government regulations, and building costs may not apply to locations outside the US.